rocky-linux/documentation/docs/books/incus_server/01-install.md

 title: 1 Install and Configuration
 author: Steven Spencer
 contributors: Ezequiel Bruni, Ganna Zhyrnova
-tested_with: 8.8, 9.2
+tested_with: 9.4
 tags:
-  - lxd
+  - incus
   - enterprise
-  - lxd install
+  - incus install
 ---

-# Chapter 1: Install and configuration

 Throughout this chapter you will need to be the root user or you will need to be able to *sudo* to root.